raatiniemi/me/content/thoughts/nullability-with-pagedlist.md

 The application is written in Kotlin (converted of the last year from Java), and I've been careful regarding the use of optional/nullable values.
-So, the rise of crashes was very confusing and I've gone over the related code multiple times without finding any red flags.
+So, the rise of crashes was very confusing, and I've gone over the related code multiple times without finding any red flags.

 The crashes occurred when the time report view[^1] had been opened for one